etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 #### Functionality

 The **Button Process Creation Assistant** automates the creation of a button and the registration of a process in Etendo Classic through a webhook call.
-The Button Process Creator simplifies and automates the process of **creating a button** and registering it for a specific action.
 Through a webhook call, the tool ensures the correct setup by validating necessary parameters like the module prefix, Java package, and process name, making sure the search key is correctly formed.
-It then generates a Java class for the button, which extends BaseProcessActionHandler, and registers this button in the desired window, tab, and table within the Etendo system.
-Additionally, it defines and registers the process by creating a process definition and associating it with any required parameters, including attributes like database name, length, and reference, ensuring seamless integration and functionality within the system.
+It then generates a Java class for the button, which extends `BaseProcessActionHandler`, and registers this button in the desired window, tab, and table within the Etendo system.

+Additionally, it defines and registers the process by creating a process definition and associating it with any required parameters, including attributes like database name, length, and reference, ensuring integration and functionality within the system.

 When creating a button or registering a process, the assistant will request the following information: